-Click Add

-- 5. In the Create New Data Source dialog box, select Cloudera ODBC Driver for Impala and then click Finish - 6.
-Use the options in the Cloudera ODBC Driver for Impala DSN Setup dialog box to configure your DSN: - a.
-In the Data Source Name field, type a name for your DSN. - b.
-Optionally, in the Description field, type relevant details related to the DSN. - c.
-In the Host field, type the IP address or hostname of the network load balancer or one of the Impala nodes if you are deployed without an NLB. - d.
-In the Port field, type the listening port for the Impala service.
+- 4. Click Add - 5.
+In the Create New Data Source dialog box, select Cloudera ODBC Driver for Impala and then click Finish - 6.
+Use the options in the Cloudera ODBC Driver for Impala DSN Setup dialog box to configure your DSN: - a) In the Data Source Name field, type a name for your DSN. - b) Optionally, in the Description field, type relevant details about the DSN. - c) In the Host field, type the IP address or host name of the network load balancer (NLB) or one of the Impala nodes if you are deployed without an NLB. - d) In the Port field, type the number of the TCP port that the Impala server uses to listen for client connections.

-The default port number for the Impala service is 21050.
+The default port number used by Impala is 21050.

-e.
-In the Database field, type the name of the database schema to use when a schema is not explicitly defined in a query.
+e) In the Database field, type the name of the database schema to use when a schema is not explicitly specified in a query.